FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-10-18-external-start.md

 > This server is OFFLINE!
 > Start the server at FalixNodes.net/start

 This lets anyone who pings your server in their server list know that it can be started remotely.
-The offline MOTD is always shown while the server is off — disabling the external start feature will not remove it.
+Disabling the external start feature will also disable the offline MOTD.
 Once your server starts up, the MOTD returns to whatever you have set in your server properties.